11 Recommended English Learning Apps That Actually Work

 2. Which app is most effective for improving fluency and speaking confidence?

-If your goal is to sound more natural and confident, apps that offer real human interaction or advanced conversational AI are ideal.
-Platforms like Preply and Cambly connect you directly with native speakers for live 1-on-1 video lessons, giving you personalized feedback in real time.
-Meanwhile, Mondly combines AI-driven speech recognition and practical conversation exercises to help you improve pronunciation and fluency through real-life phrases.
+If you want to sound more natural and confident, apps with real human interaction or strong conversation-based AI are ideal.
+Preply and Cambly connect you with native speakers through 1-on-1 video lessons for direct feedback.

 3. Which app is best for pronunciation training and accent reduction?